FSX/momoko/docs/index.rst

+.. _overview:

 Momoko
 ======

-Asynchronous Psycopg2_ wrapper/client for Tornado_.
+An asynchronous Psycopg2_ wrapper for Tornado_.

 Momoko makes use of the asynchronous support in Psycopg2, Tornado's IOLoop and **adisp** to provide asynchronous queries in callback and blocking style.